zeta-chain/protocol-contracts-solana/README.md

 The Gateway program derive a PDA (Program Derived Address) with seeds `b"meta"` and canonical bump.
 This PDA account/address actually holds the SOL balance of the Gateway program.
-For SPL tokens, the PDA derived ATA (Associated Token Account) is used to hold the SPL token balance.
+For SPL tokens, the program stores the SPL token in PDA derived ATAs.
+For each SPL token (different mint account), the program creates ATA from PDA and the Mint (standard way of deriving ATA in Solana SPL program).

 The PDA account itself is a data account that holds Gateway program state, namely the following data types